GabrielxKuek/hiveMind/README.md

 - suggest trends with similar labels to that in the profile

+Dummy Account
+- ai generated video based on text input
+- automatic upload of unique vid to dummy accounts
+- track account engagement metrics
+- provide a score of 1-100 of whether the idea is worth pursuing
+- provide summary of different engagement with different style of approaching the vid

 ### Frontend
 Keeping up with trends
 - display example videos for relevant trends